 In order to be admitted to a CCP, clearing members must satisfy and maintain minimum financial requirements and establish a settlement banking relationship with one or more settlement banks.
 Settlement banks provide specialized commercial banking services to CCPs and to clearing members of those CCPs.
-As part of every clearing cycle, CCPs transmit the settlement obligations of clearing members to the clearing members' settlement banks.
-Settlement bankers make the determination to either honor or decline the CCPs' demands for payment, knowing that to decline a demand for payment will almost certainly constitute a default under the rules of most clearing organizations.
+As part of every clearing cycle,16 CCPs transmit the settlement obligations of clearing members to the clearing members' settlement banks.
+Settlement banks.
+Settlement banks.

+that to decline a demand for payment will almost certainly constitute a default under the rules of most clearing organizations.